 RES Support Scheme Beneficiaries of RES Support Scheme GCs are received by those RES-Electricity facilities accredited prior to 31 December 2016.
 Priority and guaranteed off-take into the grid RES-Electricity Producers receive priority access to the grid and the sale of the entire amount of energy with the observance of the market rules.
-Other incentives Mandatory annual GC quotas to be purchased by energy suppliers; National annual RES quotas supported.
-Other conditions O Licence for commercial exploitation above 1 MW; O No installed capacity limit as long as the grid allows this from a technical point of view; Grid connection specifics Approvals Connection to the grid is based on a solution study or solution sheet, depending on the installed capacity; C the grid operator is responsible for drafting the solution study / sheet and for issuing the connection approval.
-Permitting Timing: depending on the installed capacity and connection to the grid, an investor may obtain the necessary approvals in approximately six (6) months to two (2) years. building permit for civil works and connection works to the grid; technical connection approval and connection agreement with the grid operator; RES-Electricity capacity and related connection works' commissioning; Environmental approval and environmental authorisation; Connection Certificate.
+Other incentives O Mandatory annual GC quotas to be purchased by energy suppliers;O National annual RES quotas supported.
+Other conditions Licence for commercial exploitation above 1 MW; No installed capacity limit as long as the grid allows this from a technical point of view; Grid connection specifics Approvals O connection to the grid is based on a solution study or solution sheet, depending on the installed capacity; O the grid operator is responsible for drafting the solution study / sheet and for issuing the connection approval.
+Permitting O building permit for civil works and connection works to the grid; Timing: depending on the installed capacity and connection to O technical connection approval and connection agreement with the grid operator; the grid, an investor may obtain the O RES-Electricity capacity and related connection works' commissioning; necessary approvals in approximately six O Environmental approval and environmental authorisation; (6) months to two (2) years.

+Licensing

+Procedure O Setting-Up Permit;

+O Accreditation;

-Licensing Procedure Setting-Up Permit; Accreditation; Licence for commercial exploitation of the RES-Electricity facility.
+O Licence for commercial exploitation of the RES-Electricity facility.

 Duration of administrative procedure Within sixty (60) days from the submission of the full documentation.

 Licence's validity Twenty-five (25) years.